Borka Kegslayer & Keg Carrier

-Borka doesn't offer any bonuses to range, POW, or attack rolls for a ranged army, other than by having melee units knock things down.
-There are certainly enough knock down weapons available in Kriel Company that Mosh Pit again feels redundant.
-The feat doesn't give anything to an army that wants to walk and shoot.
+Borka doesn't normally use this theme.
+It's mostly ranged units and he doesn't offer any bonuses to range, POW, or attack rolls for a ranged army, other than by having melee units knock things down.
+Secondly there are certainly enough knockdown weapons available in Kriel Company that Mosh Pit again feels redundant.
+Thirdly his feat doesn't give anything to an army that wants to walk and shoot.

 - Rök - His personal warbeast is extremely hard-hitting, comes with a damage buff, and with the bond is extremely hard to kill.
 Rok+one other beast of choice is a common loadout for him.

 - Slag Troll - Especially combined with Primal from Rök, the Slag can hit hard enough to wreck warjacks.

 - Troll Axer - With Rush and and being naturally hard-hitting, the Axer builds on Borka's strengths.